I would like to extend a warm welcome to my website.

 Again, the notions about stress affecting the outcome of fertility treatment also do not stand up to scientific scrutiny.

-Professor Jacky Boivin from the Cardiff Fertility Studies Research Group, investigated links between stress the success of fertility treatment.
+Professor Jacky Boivin from the Cardiff Fertility Studies Research Group, investigated links between stress and the success of fertility treatment.
 She undertook a large-scale review (known as a ‘meta-analysis) of all the studies that had been done on the impact of stress and distress on fertility treatment outcome. *

 Fourteen studies with a total of 3,583 infertile women were included in the review.
 The women were assessed before fertility treatment for anxiety and stress.
 The authors then compared data for women who achieved pregnancy and those who did not.